Software for exploring the Ulam Spiral of Prime Numbers

 An interesting prime number spiral was discovered in 1963 by Stanislaw M. Ulam, and is now called "the Ulam spiral".
 It reveals a strange property of the prime numbers.

 A positive integer (1, 2, 3, ... ) greater than 1 is called prime if its only divisors are 1 and itself.
 The first few prime numbers are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, ...
 The series is infinite, since there is no largest prime number.
 The proof of this goes back to the ancient Greek mathematician Euclid.

 The Ulam spiral of prime numbers is constructed as follows: Consider a rectangular

 grid.
 We start with the central point and arrange the

 positive integers in a spiral fashion (anticlockwise) as at below left.
 The prime numbers are then marked (here with blue boxes).
 Since the primes occur in an irregular manner in the sequence of numbers one might expect that in this grid they would occur more or less at random, and so form something like a random pattern.
 But, on the contrary, there is a clear tendency for the prime numbers to form diagonal lines.
 This can be seen more clearly in the image below right, in which each of the 70,255 pixels corresponds to a position in the number sequence and the primes are marked by white pixels.
 This pattern is puzzling, since no complete explanation has been given for why the prime numbers should line up in this way.

 This Prime Number Spiral software is a tool for exploring the Ulam spiral.

 Here is a typical screen:

-Demo version: A copy of the Prime Number Spiral program is available for free download from this website for the purpose of evaluation.
-Click on the following link for further information:
+How to obtain the software: A fully-functional version of the Prime Number Spiral software is available for free download from this website.
+Click on the following link to go to a web page with further information: